 |Different Commissions and their Recommendations||The Structure of a Department – Government of India|

 |Various Committees and Their Purpose||Important Committees and Commissions in India|

 Powers and Functions of TRAI

-• to ensure technical compatibility and inter-connect between different service providers and regulate their revenue sharing arrangements
+- To ensure technical compatibility and inter-connect between different service providers and regulate their revenue-sharing arrangements;

-• to ensure compliance with terms of license and revaluation of the same for non-compliance
+- To ensure compliance with terms of license and revaluation of the same for non-compliance;

-• to maintain register of interconnect agreements and keep it open for inspection and to settle disputes among the service providers in this respect;
+- To maintain a register of interconnect agreements and keep it open for inspection and to settle disputes among the service providers in this respect;

-• to give advice to the Government on any matter related to the telecom industry. levy fees and charges for services and, ensure that universal service obligations are complied with; and
+- To give advice to the government on any matter related to the telecom industry.
+Levy fees and charges for services and, ensure that universal service obligations are complied with; and